Home > Travel information > Baggage information > Electronic devices

 - aircraft power ports for laptops.

-Devices that are not permitted for use at any time:
+Devices that are NOT permitted for use:

 - battery-operated personal air-purifying devices

 - radio receivers and/or transmitters (including AM/FM/SW, CB and scanners)